rmrk-team/rmrk-docs/docs/tools-docs.md

 ### Starting up your local node

-Run the following code in terminal from your the root of your substrate-node-template directory: `./target/release/node-template --dev --tmp`
+Run the following code in terminal from the root of your substrate-node-template directory: `./target/release/node-template --dev --tmp`

 ### Install tools on frontend